Green Bay Phoenix women's basketball: Retired numbers

-Green Bay has retired two jersey numbers.
+Green Bay has retired three jersey numbers.
 Quigley's jersey was retired in 1979 and Barta's jersey was retired in 1988, but there was no official ceremony for either jersey retirement at the time.
 On February 11, 2011, the numbers were formally dedicated at Kress Events Center.
+On January 28, 2024, the Phoenix hosted a halftime ceremony to retire Chari Nordgaard's number 33 in the team's 77–59 win over Wright State.